-Requests should be submitted to the Associate Chair for Graduate Studies at least two months prior to the date of travel and should include:
+Requests should be submitted to the Associate Chair for Graduate Studies.
+To apply, you must provide:

-- 1. A letter from the conference program chair indicating that your paper, poster, etc. has been accepted. - 2.
-A budget describing how you plan to spend the money, including the exact cost of the airfare and/or conference registration fee. - 3.
-Evidence that you have at least attempted to get money from other sources, including the organization sponsoring the conferences (some but not all offer support for students presenting), your advisor's grant, the University's graduate student organization (student may apply for Graduate Student Umbrella funds and department funds simultaneous but must provide evidence of GSU award or refusal before department funds will be awarded (www.gmu.edu/org/gstf/GSTF.html).
-Evidence of an attempt to get money from the University's graduate student organization is required.
+- 1. A letter from the conference indicating that your paper, poster, etc. has been accepted. - 2.
+A budget describing how you plan to spend the money, including the exact cost of the airfare and/or conference registration fee.

+- 3. Evidence that you have at least attempted to get money from other sources, including the organization sponsoring the conferences (some but not all offer support for students presenting), your advisor's grant, the University's graduate student organization (student may apply for Graduate Student Umbrella funds and department funds simultaneous but must provide evidence of GSU award or refusal before department funds will be awarded (www.gmu.edu/org/gstf/GSTF.html).
+Evidence of an attempt to get money from the University's graduate student organization is required. - 4.
+All of the above must be submitted at least two months prior to the date of travel. - 5.
+Students may apply for thesis/dissertation support or travel support but not both.

-Following approval of your request for funds, you must immediately complete a Travel Authorization Form, which must be signed by the Department Chairperson before travel arrangements can be made.
-No travel expenses will be reimbursed unless the Travel Authorization Form has been signed by the Department Chairperson prior to the travel.
+Following approval of your request for funds, you must immediately complete a Travel Authorization Form, which must be signed by the Chair before travel arrangements can be made.
+No travel expenses will be reimbursed unless the Travel Authorization Form has been signed by the Chair prior to the travel.

 Reimbursement request worksheets (obtained in DK 2003) with original receipts (not photocopies) must be submitted within one week of completion of travel.
 Nametags cannot be submitted in place of a conference registration receipt.
 You may make your own travel arrangement.
 You must submit a boarding pass with your airline ticket receipt.
-Date of travel and the cost of the flight must be on the receipt.
+Dates of travel and cost must be on the ticket receipt.
+Travel authorizations can be found by contacting the Office Manager